 WID also offers information and training to aid in understanding ABLE (“Achieving a Better Life Experience”) accounts.
 ABLE accounts are groundbreaking resources for certain people with disabilities to save money and invest for their future.
 These specialized savings accounts do not count as “assets” that the government uses to determine whether somebody is eligible for Supplemental Security Income (SSI), Medicaid, or other federal benefits.
 This means that account holders can save money and still receive vital benefits to protect their health and well-being.

-To learn more about WID’s economic empowerment resources and training, including EQUITY and ABLE 101, contact Thomas Foley, WID’s Deputy Director/Access to Assets Program Director.
+To learn more about WID’s Access to Assets resources and training, including EQUITY and ABLE 101, contact WID’s Director of Digital Systems & Tools, Nicholas Love, at firstname.lastname@example.org.

 Main content end